Background pattern

 • Do not breastfeed during treatment with Inlyta.
 If you are breastfeeding, your doctor will tell you whether to stop breastfeeding or stop treatment with Inlyta.

-Driving and operating machinery
+Driving and using machines

-If your doctor has told you that you have a certain sugar intolerance, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to some sugars, consult with them before taking this medicine.

 Inlyta contains sodium

-This medication contains less than 1mmol of sodium (23mg) per coated tablet; it is essentially “sodium-free”.
+This medicine contains less than 1 mmol of sodium (23 mg) per film-coated tablet; this is essentially "sodium-free".

-3. How to Take Inlyta
+3. How to take Inlyta

 If you take more Inlyta than you should

 If you accidentally take more tablets or a higher dose than you need, contact your doctor immediately for advice.
-If possible, show your doctor the packaging or this leaflet.
+If possible, show your doctor the package or this leaflet.
 You may need medical attention.

 If you forget to take Inlyta